AlejandroNyar/Solution_ShoppingBasket/README.md

 - The data is passed directly to the service instead of being retrieved from a database.
 - This keeps the focus on the selection algorithm as required by the assignment.

+- Items are assumed to always have a valid weight.
+- Validation of input data is considered out of scope for this assignment.

 - The solution prioritizes readability and maintainability over complexity.

 ---